-The short answer is simple: Content marketing and SEO are the foundation for a sustainable, predictable, and scalable SaaS growth strategy.
+The short answer is simple: Content marketing and SEO form the foundation for a sustainable, predictable, and scalable SaaS growth strategy.

-Look at some of the most successful SaaS companies in the world and they have all invested heavily in content-driven growth.
-ZenDesk, Salesforce, Drift, Intercom, Buffer, Asana, InVision (and Figma!)–they’re all-in on content marketing and SEO.
+Look at how some of the most successful SaaS companies in the world have all invested heavily in content-driven growth.
+ZenDesk, Salesforce, Drift, Intercom, Buffer, Asana, InVision, and of course Figma—all went all-in on content marketing and SEO.

 That’s not to say that they invested only in content marketing.
-Most of these companies have a varied growth strategy, but content and SEO is the engine that drives it forward.
+Most of these companies have a diversified growth strategy, but content and SEO fuels the engine that drives them forward.

-Let me expound on this a bit further by diving into 3 key reasons why SEO is a critical investment for SaaS companies that want to scale quickly.
+Let me expand on this a bit further by diving into three key reasons why SEO for SaaS is a vital investment for companies that want to scale quickly.

 Reason #1: SEO Scales Exponentially

-In a world full of marketing channels and acquisition strategies, inbound marketing and SEO are generally among the most scalable and predictable approaches to SaaS growth.
+In a world full of marketing channels and acquisition strategies, inbound marketing and SEO for SaaS are among the most scalable and predictable approaches to growth.

 The reason for this is simple.

 Much like interest on a financial investment, the results that you generate from SEO will compound over time.
 With a well-executed SEO strategy, you’ll see exponential growth in targeted traffic, which can then be turned into leads and users.